F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/new_stack/README.md

 ## Security
 This ARM template downloads helper code to configure the BIG-IP system.
-If your organization is security conscious and you want to verify the integrity of the template, you can open the template and ensure the following lines are present.
+If you want to verify the integrity of the template, you can open the template and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code.
 In the *variables* section:
-  - In the *verifyHash* variable: search for **script-signature** and then a hashed signature.
+  - In the *verifyHash* variable: **script-signature** and then a hashed signature.
+  - In the *installCloudLibs* variable: **tmsh load sys config merge file /config/verifyHash**.
   - In the *installCloudLibs* variable: ensure this includes **tmsh run cli script verifyHash /config/cloud/f5-cloud-libs.tar.gz**.

 Additionally, F5 provides checksums for all of our supported templates.
 For instructions and the checksums to compare against, see https://devcentral.f5.com/codeshare/checksums-for-f5-supported-cft-and-arm-templates-on-github-1014.